What is galactosemia?

 How do people get galactosemia?

 The most common form of the disorder, classic galactosemia, is passed down in an autosomal recessive pattern.
-To get the disorder, a child must inherit one defective gene from each parent.
+To get the disorder, a child must inherit one defective copy of the gene from each parent.
 Inheriting one normal gene and one mutated gene makes a person a carrier.
 A carrier produces less of the GALT enzyme than normal, but is still able to break down galactose and avoid having symptoms of galactosemia.
-However, carriers can still pass on the mutated gene to their children.
+However, carriers can pass the mutated gene to their children.

 What are the symptoms of galactosemia?

-Defects in galactose metabolism can cause several severe symptoms: kidney failure, an enlarged liver, cataracts (clouding of the eye lens), poor growth, and mental retardation.
+Defects in galactose metabolism can cause several severe symptoms, including kidney failure, an enlarged liver, cataracts (clouding of the eye lens), poor growth, and intellectual disability.

 People can inherit a milder form of the disorder when a different gene, also involved in galactose metabolism, is mutated.
 These patients often suffer from cataracts, but not the other symptoms associated with classical galactosemia.